-C Capable Incapable You Decide Guardian (court) POA Property PGT - they don't want your business!
+Capable Incapable You Decide Guardian (court) POA Property PGT -Social Safety Net

 Current Safeguards: KYC

 Know Your Client (KYC):

 In a first meeting with a client, the advisor must conduct due diligence-obtaining information about the client's occupation, age, income, net worth, marital status, number of dependents, risk tolerance, investment objectives, investment experience, and investment horizon.
 The advisor must keep a record of the client's answers and must annually update the KYC profile or have the client confirm that it remains accurate.